strimzi/proposals/052-k8s-server-side-apply.md

 This proposal aims to be feature-flagged as not to affect existing use of Strimzi, but also allow people to "upgrade" at their own / controlled pace.
 A proposed name is `useServerSideApply`.
-It should follow the same protocol as other feature gates, such as [`UseStrimziPodSets`](https://github.com/strimzi/strimzi-kafka-operator/blob/bcecad71b3676194ec7e17f245aef8d23556908a/CHANGELOG.md) (which was deployed in `0.28.0`, moved to beta in `0.30.0` and graduated in `0.35.0`).
+It should follow the same protocol as other feature gates, such as [`UseStrimziPodSets`](https://github.com/strimzi/strimzi-kafka-operator/blob/bcecad71b3676194ec7e17f245aef8d23556908a/CHANGELOG.md) (which was deployed in `0.28.0`, moved to beta in `0.30.0` and graduated in `0.35.0`), the suggested protocol here is:
+* alpha at `0.37.0`
+* beta at `0.40.0`
+* graduated at `0.43.0`

+### Mock server

+We have seen the [Fabric8 Mock Server](https://github.com/fabric8io/mockwebserver) in CRUD mode returns an error when using the `patch()` call (with server-side apply) when attempting to create a new resource, there is an existing issue [here](https://github.com/fabric8io/mockwebserver/issues/76) which would need fixing also.
+The Mock Server could be put into Expectation Mode to allow us to override this behaviour, but it would require a lot more maintenance to upkeep.

 ## Rejected alternatives

 We considered adding a new ENV VAR which could take a list of Kubernetes resource paths to be ignored (or labels/annotations directly), but Kubernetes Server Side Apply is designed to do this job and considering it's within Kubernetes it seems wise to take the "out-of-the-box" option.
+Another consequence of using ENV VARs would be the upkeep of both the existing way (hard-coded ignore paths) and the new way (server-side apply), this is a lot of overhead and we should just go with the one idea.